-Letter Grade Signifying
+Percentage Letter Grade Signifying

-А Outstanding
+94 - 100% A Outstanding

-В Above Average
+87 - 93% В Above Average

-С Average
+80 - 86% С Average

-D Below Average
+75 - 79% D Below Average

-F Failing
+Below 75% F Failing

-A B C D

 Progress reports are generated monthly by our computer system.
 Students receive a copy, and a signed copy is maintained in the student's academic file.
 Students are counseled bi-monthly.
 The school maintains complete records on each student/graduate for reference, as required by the state.
+State of California only requires 400 hrs for an additional 200 clock hrs.
+Student(s) will cover additional Job Search Training/ Business Skills, Application of artificial nails and Manicuring and Pedicuring.